Yuri010/SubDima/README.md

 Sadly, I lost the original version (and the source code).
 So I decided to make a version 2.0.
 Here it is!

+## How To
+To start this script, simply execute the SubDima_Launcher.bat OPENING ANY OTHER FILES CAN HAVE UNFORSEEN CONSEQUENCES

+To start the script in test mode (disables payload and automatically removes the remaining temporary files after closing)
+1: Open a new CMD window in the directory where SubDima is stored
+2: execute ``SubDima_Launcher.bat tstmd``

 ***

 ## TERMS OF USE AND ADDITIONAL INFORMATION